21-year-old victim ID’d after Miami County crash

 The crash happened around 12:30 in the morning, according to the Miami County Sherriff’s Office.
 Crews were called to a crash in the 10000 Block of Fenner Road.

-The victim was transported to an area hospital via CareFlight, but she was pronounced dead at the scene, according to a deputy.
+CareFlight was called, but the victim was pronounced dead at the scene, according to a deputy.

 No witnesses were on the scene.